oracle-livelabs/goldengate/ggma-topologies/Unidirectional-replication-using-REST-API/Unidirectional-data-replication-using-REST-API.md

 ## Introduction

    This lab describes how run cURL scripts from any REST-API client to set up complete data replication processes across a unidirectional topology.

    The following diagram shows a standard unidirectional replication in Oracle GoldenGate.
 In the standard Oracle GoldenGate configuration, an Extract sends captured data using the Distribution Service over TCP/IP to a trail on the target system, where it is received by the Receiver Service and stored until processed by the Replicat.

   ![MA Components and Replication Process](./images/data_replication.png " ")

 ### Lab Configuration

    This lab describes how to use the REST API service endpoints included in `add_replication_reporting_curl.sh` script to automatically set up an Oracle GoldenGate processes on the source (`depl_north`) and target (`depl_south`) deployments.

    The source deployment `depl_north` is connected to the <b>DBNORTH</b> PDB and the `depl_south` deployment is connected to the <b>DBSOUTH</b> PDB.
 The deployments are already created in the environment.

-Check the business reports using the <strong>`check_replication_reporting_curl.sh`</strong> script.
+   Check the business reports using the `check_replication_reporting_curl.sh` script.
 You can use the `source_dml_operations.sh` script to add records to the source database and view the Extract Statistics to confirm that the committed transactions were captured.
 Then you can run the `source_target_select.sh` script to replicate the changes on the target database.
-Delete the data replication environment using the <strong>`delete_replication_reporting_curl.sh`</strong>.
+Delete the data replication environment using the `delete_replication_reporting_curl.sh`.

-The source deployment <strong>`depl_north`</strong> is connected to the <strong>`DBNORTH`</strong> PDB and the <strong>`depl_south`</strong> deployment is connected to the <strong>`DBSOUTH`</strong> PDB.
+   The source deployment `depl_north` is connected to the `DBNORTH` PDB and the `depl_south` deployment is connected to the `DBSOUTH` PDB.
 The deployments are already created in the environment.

 Estimated Time: 10 minutes

 ### Objectives
    In this lab, you will:

    * Run the `add_replication_reporting_curl.sh` script, which would automatically perform the following tasks:

       * Add USERIDALIAS for the PDBs, DBNORTH and DBSOUTH on the CDB to connect to the Database instance
       *	Add supplemental logging to the database schema `hr` (SCHEMATRANDATA) on the source PDB, <b>DBNORTH</b>
       *	Add heartbeat and checkpoint tables on the source and target PDBs.
       *	Add Extract on the source PDB, <b>DBNORTH</b>
       *	Set up the Extract parameter file
       *	Add Distribution Path from source to target systems
       *	Add Replicat on the target PDB, <b>DBSOUTH</b>
    * View the Standard Business Report based on sample data.
    * Delete the data replication environment using the `delete_replication_reporting_curl.sh` script.

 ### Prerequisites

-This lab assumes that you have completed the tasks in **initial-setup**
+   This lab assumes that you have completed the tasks in <b>Task 1: Load the Oracle GoldenGate and Database Environment</b> of <b>Lab 3: Initialize Environment</b>.

-## Task 1: Set Up Data Replication
+## Task 1: Set Up Unidirectional Data Replication

    Make sure you are in the `/scripts/UseCases/01_Reporting/` directory and perform the following tasks: